alexandradar/Hand-in-1/README.md

 ````
 ## How to use
 The way to use the this program is by opening main.py and the change to which algorithm you want to use and the run then program.

+It will plot the path it takes.
+It will also print out the location of the nodes it will go through and the total cost of the path.